 In a stroke-play competition, the winners are the team with the lowest aggregate score over a set number of holes.

-In match play, a point is awarded to the side that wins the hole.
-If scores are the same for the hole, then then the hole is halved and each side receives half a point.
+A point is awarded to the side that wins the hole-in-match play.
+If scores are the same for the hole, then the hole is halved and each side receives half a point.

 The team with the most points over a set number of holes wins the game.